Global Talent Visa UK | Global Talent Visa Lawyer

 If you believe you are eligible, the best way to receive an endorsement for the Global Talent Visa from an endorsing body is to carefully read the requirements of each organisation and then demonstrate how you meet the criteria in your application.

-The requirements for each endorsing body can be found at the below links:
+The requirements for each endorsing body can be found below:

 By submitting an endorsement application and paying the fee to the relevant body, you will receive a decision on your application.
 If approved, you can then apply to the Home Office for your visa.